jredwardson/tsql-notes/OptimizingConcurrencyAndLockingBehavior.md

  1.**sys.dm_tran_locks** Use this DMV to view all current locks, the lock resources, lock mode, and other related information.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The sys.dm_tran_locks DMV provides you with information about existing locks and locks that
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; have been requested but not yet granted in addition to details about the resource for which
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the lock is requested.
-You can use this DMV only to view information at the current point in
+The sys.dm_tran_locks DMV provides you with information about existing locks and locks that have been requested but not yet granted in addition to details about the resource for which the lock is requested.
+You can use this DMV only to view information at the current point in time.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; time.
 It does not provide access to historical information about locks.

 | resource_type | resource_subtype | resource_database_id | resource_description                                                                                                                                                                                                                                             | resource_associated_entity_id | resource_lock_partition | request_mode | request_type | request_status | request_reference_count | request_lifetime | request_session_id | request_exec_context_id | request_request_id | request_owner_type           | request_owner_id | request_owner_guid                   | request_owner_lockspace_id | lock_owner_address |
 |---------------|------------------|----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------|-------------------------|--------------|--------------|----------------|-------------------------|------------------|--------------------|-------------------------|--------------------|------------------------------|------------------|--------------------------------------|----------------------------|--------------------|
 | DATABASE      |                  | 16                   |                                                                                                                                                                                                                                                                  | 0                             | 14                      | S            | LOCK         | GRANT          | 1                       | 0                | 76                 | 0                       | 0                  | SHARED_TRANSACTION_WORKSPACE | 0                | 00000000-0000-0000-0000-000000000000 | 0x00000088637DD530:0:0     | 0x0000008AE618D7C0 |